Walter Benjamin: Career

 In 1927, he began Das Passagen-Werk (The Arcades Project), his uncompleted magnum opus, a study of 19th-century Parisian life.
 The same year, he saw Scholem in Berlin, for the last time, and considered emigrating from Germany to Palestine.
-In 1928, he and Dora separated (they divorced two years later, in 1930); in the same year he published Einbahnstraße (One-Way Street), and a revision of his habilitation dissertation Ursprung des Deutschen Trauerspiels (The Origin of German Tragic Drama).
+In 1928, he and Dora separated (they divorced two years later, in 1930); in the same year he published Einbahnstraße (One-Way Street), and a revision of his habilitation thesis Ursprung des Deutschen Trauerspiels (The Origin of German Tragic Drama).
 In 1929 Berlin, Lācis, then an assistant to Bertolt Brecht, socially presented the intellectuals to each other.
 In that time, Benjamin also briefly embarked upon an academic career, as an instructor at the University of Heidelberg.